Supermarket Business Owners Empower In-Store Associates

-The supermarket business should be empowering their associates to make sure they’re equipped with the right digital tools to be the best brand ambassadors.
-While smartphones, IoT and other digital devices continue to shape the buyer journey—with retail eCommerce sales climbing nearly 30 percent in 2017—research suggests that shoppers still want the human connection that comes from interacting with in-store associates, but more so if it leads to an easier and more convenient shopping experience.
+The supermarket business should be empowering its associates to make sure they’re equipped with the right digital tools to be the best brand ambassadors.
+While smartphones, IoT, and other digital devices continue to shape the buyer journey—with retail eCommerce sales climbing nearly 30 percent in 2017—research suggests that shoppers still want the human connection that comes from interacting with in-store associates, but more so if it leads to an easier and more convenient shopping experience.
 (Interestingly, this trend is especially strong among “Spendsetters”—an influential group of shoppers that account for about a third of all shoppers, and 52 percent of Gen Zers, who are more likely than all other demographics to seek out a store associate for advice.)

 Further evidence comes from this survey by Grail Research/Mindtree: